ItiTripathy/morse-translator/README.md

 2. Test cases for the function isValidMorse() which checks if the input text in morse are valid or not
 3. Test cases for the fuction toMorse() which returns the translation of english input to morse code if the input is valid or else throws an error
 4. Test cases for the fuction toEnglish() which returns the translation of morse code input to english if the input is valid or else throws an error

+## Known issues

+-   The alert window is displayed before the error is thrown.
+To be fixed.

+## Future goals / changes

+## Issues/Roadblocks faced

+-   With the TDD approach, several of code flow and return values had to be updated.
+It was actually helpful in fixing bugs even before they turned into bugs.

+## Contribution

+-   Favicon was designed using the website : https://www.favicon.cc/